 With under-mounted sinks there will always be a large gap to fill between the textured glass and the top of the sink rim.
 Without back paint, the glass will show the silicone seam…not pretty!
 We present 2 beautiful kitchen and bar sink options for your kitchen countertops.
 They are:

-- Beautiful, well made, come in a variety of sizes, and are reasonably priced
+- Beautiful, well made, heavy gauge stainless steel, come in a variety of sizes, and are reasonably priced

 - Protective of the glass against breakage or chipping.

 - Ideal for traditional, contemporary and modern kitchen designs